Frequently Asked Questions

 Please ask the reception team for a ‘transfer of medical records’ request.

-As long as you have a pathology request form from your GP, you do not need to make an booking, just visit the practice and see the onsite pathology collectors.
+As long as you have a pathology request form from your GP, you do not need to make a booking, just visit the practice and see the onsite pathology collectors.

 Work cover patients will be treated the same as regular patients.
 These patients must inform their employer before their first consultation and provide a claim number related to their current case.